Customer service text examples: 20 templates to deliver a great customer experience

 3. Problem resolution

-With better open rates than email and phone, encourage text for the fastest, most efficient path to resolving an issue.
+With better open rates than email and phone, encourage your customers to use text for the fastest, most efficient path to resolving an issue.

 Example: Hi [name].
 Thanks for contacting [company name] support.
 I understand the product you received did not match the photos in the product description.
 Would you like to proceed with an exchange or a return?
 To opt out of SMS messages, respond STOP.